MichalOpoka/ecfr/cfr/title-31-Money-Finance-Treasury/subtitle-B-Regulations-Relating-Money-Finance/chapter-II-Fiscal-Service-Department-Treasury/subchapter-A-Bureau-Fiscal-Service/part-240-Indorsement-Payment-Checks-Drawn-United-States-Treasury/subjectgroup-ECFR04c2a8cbbbaed42-General-Provisions/section-240.4.md

 (c) *Drawer's signature.* That the guarantors have no knowledge that the signature of the drawer is forged or unauthorized.

-(d) *Authenticity.* That the guarantors have made all reasonable efforts to ensure that a check is an authentic Treasury check, not a counterfeit check.
+(d) *Authenticity and validity.* That the guarantors have made all reasonable efforts to ensure that a check is both an authentic Treasury check (*i.e.,* it is not a counterfeit check) and a valid Treasury check (*i.e.,* it has not been previously negotiated or canceled).

 (e) *Electronic check.* If the check is an electronic check, that—